ipublikuj/websockets/docs/en/index.md

 }
 ```

-The tag in service is **important**, extension will search for services with this tag and attach routes to extension router.
+The tag in the service is **important**, extension will search for services with this tag and attach routes to the extension router.

-In special cases, when you don't want to create Controllers, you could use built-in micro Controller which is similar to Nette micro Presenter.
+In special cases, when you don't want to create Controllers, you could use built-in micro Controller which is similar to the Nette micro Presenter.

 ```php
 <?php